nchowning/pep8_presentations/pep0008_part01.md

         another_variable):
         print(a_variable, another_variable)

 It's hard to tell where the definition ends and the function's body begins.

+---
+# Indentation: Hanging Functions

-In this situation, it's better to further indent or align the parameters vertically
+It's much better to further indent the paramebers or align the parameters vertically:

 # Good Style